 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, 23 Meekness, temperance: against such there is no law [Galatians 5:22-23 (KJV)].

-- G1466 ἐγκράτεια egkrateia (eng-kra’-tei-a) n. self-control (especially continence).
+- G1466 ἐγκράτεια egkrateia (eng-kra’-tei-a) n. self-control.
 The virtue of one who masters his desires and passions, especially his sensual appetites1

 [from G1468] KJV: temperance.

-This is a brief lesson to aid in getting to know the meaning of ‘temperance’.
-The American Standard Version [(ASV) in 1901] was the first to translate egkrateia as ‘self-control’ in Galatians 5:23.
+This is a brief snack to aid in getting to know the meaning of ‘temperance’.
+The ASV in 1901 was the first to translate egkrateia as ‘self-control’ in Galatians 5:23.
 Since that time modern translators have done the same.
 However, this lesson will focus on temperance as found in the King James Version.